 Assessment is a consistent part of all counseling processes.
 At the counseling Clinic interns receive training in all aspects of assessment through a series of Assessment Labs designed to orient interns to the assessment process at our clinic, review administration, interpretation, and report writing, and discuss the influence of diversity factors on the assessment process.
-Although formal assessment is not a major focus of our work, interns will be required to complete one formal personality/psycho-diagnostic assessment batteries, and will be trained to conduct and participate in the assessment of ADHD in adults.
+Although formal assessment through testing is not a major focus of our work, interns will be required to complete one formal personality/psycho-diagnostic assessment batteries, and will be trained to conduct and participate in the assessment of ADHD in adults.
 Interns are also encouraged and supported to use formal assessment instruments with their clients when it would assist with treatment planning.

 The Counseling Clinic routinely offers a variety of groups to our clients.
 At the start of each quarter, the staff (including interns) discuss possible group offerings.
 Group topics are typically determined by a combination of requests from the client population, service providers' interests, the expertise of staff, and traditional counseling center needs.
 General interpersonal process groups are also routinely offered.
 Structured psychoeducational groups that are usually provided include anxiety management, depression management, and body image concerns.
 Structured workshops in such areas as time or anger management are often given to campus agencies or groups requesting them.